 This is the Yaghan website.
-The purpose was to keep contact with interested friends in Sweden and abroad during our circumnavigation.
-A website with a blog is the most efficient way to do this.
-We also hope that it can be of joy to a few odd blue water sailors.
+The original purpose was to keep contact with interested friends in Sweden and abroad during our circumnavigation 2006-2009.
+A website and a blog is the best way to do that.
+However this website and this blog will also comment on Yaghans second voyage to Antarctica 2016-2017.

 What is Yaghan?

 Yaghan is a Hallberg-Rassy 62 delivered 2003.
 The hull length is 18,88 m and the beam is 5,15 m.
 The designer is German Frers.
 The displacement is 33 tons but the actual weight - with full tanks - is 40 tons.
 The yacht was built and equipped with a future circumnavigation in mind.
 Click here if you want to see Yaghans interior layout.
 We normally sail her on two people.
-That is also the case during the circumnavigation.
+That was also the case during the circumnavigation.
 Because you need a watch system when you do longer trips that means that the boat must be possible to sail single handed.
 It works thanks to the Hallberg-Rassy push button sailing concept.

 The first Yaghan was a Hallberg-Rassy 46 delivered in March 1998.
 The hull length was 14,78 m and the beam 4,40m.
 The displacement was 16 tons but the actual weight - as she was - was 20 tons.
 It was with the 46 that we got confidence in the Hallberg-Rassy push button sailing concept.
 If you want to read more about Hallberg-Rassy you can click here.
 If you want to see Yaghan in a commercial for a Spanish beer - Estrella Galicia - click here.